 In 10 months, the volunteer sewing army created 1,200 gowns, 4,539 masks, 1,397 caps and 150 laundry bags.
 They were delivered to midwives, hospitals, homeless shelters and community centers.
 One bag of masks even made it to England for a family in need.
 From heart to table.

 This successful production and delivery of PPE to fill a gap during a pandemic shortfall is a prime example of the open source ecosystem at play.
-Sew with Claire has displayed the power a community has to address needs that lie outside of the private system and the power that one individual has in being a catalyst for care and change, with only a needle and thread.
+Sew with Claire has displayed the power a community has to address needs that lie outside of the private system and the power that each individual has in being a catalyst for care and change.

 OSMS-BC connected with Claire to help Sew with Claire find resources, distribute masks, improve design and find new contacts, all in the spirit of open source.
 If you have an idea, design or project that you want to make open source, or if you are wondering what you can bring to the open source world, contact us today!